yjason6/netflix_etl/README.md

     -   director.csv
     -   categories_country.csv

-5. The 3 output files were fed into PowerBI for visulisation
+5. The 3 output files were fed into PowerBI for visualisation